ghga-de/milestones-docs/66-irukandji/technical_specification.md

 5. Merge `expected_root` and `unexpected_root` plugins into one root validator named `root_duality.py`
 6. `root_duality` must check the consistency
    1. the root class is same between the schemapack and the datapack
-   2. if root class in None in schemapack, it must be None in datapack.
+   2. if the root class in None in schemapack, it must be None in datapack.

 #### Embedded Profiles